 Forms and Records

-This can sometimes be a source of confusion.
-Essentially, the blank form is a controlled document and once it is filled in with data it becomes a record.
+This can sometimes be a source of confusion, but it's quite simple.
+The blank form is a controlled document and once it is filled in with data it becomes a record.

 Companies use forms to collect data of various kinds – customer enquiries, work orders, process controls, time sheets, inspection checklists, registers, etc. The forms may be paper based or defined by the software used.